U.S. Relations With Panama

 Bilateral Economic Relations

 The United States and Panama have signed a bilateral investment treaty and a Trade Promotion Agreement.
 The trade agreement eliminated tariffs and other barriers to U.S. exports, promotes economic growth, sets high standards for the treatment of investments, provides a framework for resolution of investment or trade disputes, and expands trade between the two countries.
-On June 26, Panama inaugurated the expansion of the Panama Canal which already has provided substantial benefits to Panama and many U.S. East-coast ports.
+In 2016, Panama inaugurated the expansion of the Panama Canal which has provided substantial benefits to Panama and many U.S. East-coast ports.
 U.S. exports to Panama include oil, machinery, aircraft, agricultural products, and low-value shipments.
 U.S. imports from Panama include fish and seafood, gold, cane sugar, and bananas and pineapples.
-The finance/insurance and wholesale trade sectors lead U.S. direct investment in Panama while the manufacturing and real estate sectors lead Panamanian direct investment in the United States is led by the manufacturing and real estate sectors.
+The finance/insurance and wholesale trade sectors lead U.S. direct investment in Panama while the manufacturing and real estate sectors lead Panamanian direct investment in the United States.

 Panama's Membership in International Organizations